 What is a virtual receptionist?

-A virtual receptionist is a real live person (not a machine) who works on a team of virtual receptionists providing customer service to thousands of businesses across the country.
+A remote virtual receptionist is a real live person (not a machine) who works on a team of virtual receptionists providing customer service to thousands of businesses across the country.
 When a call is made to your office during the assigned times, they will be forwarded to the virtual receptionist, at which point this trained professional will answer your caller with your customized greeting.
 They will attend to your caller as if they were in your office.

 Virtual receptionists typically offer a number of services, including:

 - Taking messages